Formation of periodic FRB in binary systems with eccentricity: Discussion and conclusions

 We suggest that the RM originated in the turbulent stellar wind can explain the frequency dependent polarization evolution in the case of \frbl{}.
 Still, the stellar wind is unable to explain the observed value RM$ = 1.2\times 10^5 \mbox{ rad~m}^{-2}$ \citep[][]{2022MNRAS.511.6033P}.
 Such huge value can be explained if the SN explosion happened close to a dense interstellar cloud with $n\sim 100$~cm$^{-3}$.
 Note, that a cloud can also absorb optical emission preventing direct detection of the normal component of the binary system.

 In the framework of the maser cyclotron radiation mechanism an isolated magnetar might produce FRB radio emission roughly at the same distance for different flares.
-According to eq.(\ref{eq:omaxrs}) the typical frequency will not change significantly.
-As the spectrum width is characterized by $\Delta \nu/ \nu \sim 0.3$, we can expect that radio bursts would not be simultaneously detected at significantly different frequencies, e.g. $\sim100-200$~MHz and $\sim 1$~GHz.
-Thus, we predict that isolated repeating sources of FRB form subpopulations producing bursts at some specific ranges of frequencies.
+According to eq.~(\ref{eq:omaxrs}) the typical frequency will not change {from flare to flare as significantly as in binary systems with strong winds}.
+As the spectrum width is characterized by $\Delta \nu/ \nu \sim 0.2$, we can expect that radio bursts would not be simultaneously detected at significantly different frequencies, e.g. $\sim100-200$~MHz and $\sim 1$~GHz (which corresponds, e.g. to LOFAR and Westerbork/Apertif, see \citealt{2021Natur.596..505P} about simultaneous observations with these instruments).

 In this study, we assume a spherically symmetric stellar wind and so, do not discuss topics related to the stellar wind asymmetry.
 If the normal component of a binary is a Be star then the picture of the winds interaction can be much more complicated in comparison to the one discussed above.
 This requires a large scale 3D R(M)HD modeling.
 Still, we conclude that main properties of FRBs which demonstrate long-term periodicity can be described in the framework of a magnetar in a massive binary system, where a spiral-like structure formed due to stellar and pulsar winds interaction explains a duty cycle via formation of windows of transparency at particular orbital phases.